stabib/gradle-git-repo-plugin/README.md

 ## Settings

+The following gradle properties affect cloning dependencies

+- **offline** when defined, no network operations will be performed, the repos will be assumed to be in place
+- **home** the base directory for cloning git repos, ~/.gitRepos by default

-The following configuration is supported, to allow publishing to non-github repos and other settings
+For publishing, the following configuration is supported, to allow non-github repos and other settings

     gitRepoConfig {
 		// mandatory